 What is workplace bullying?

 Workplace bullying is any ongoing harmful or threatening behaviour by a person or group of people in your workplace that creates a risk to your health and safety.
 It can happen in any kind of workplace, and the person or group doesn’t need to be a manager or someone in a position of power over you.
-Bullying can come from co-workers just as much as it can come from your boss.
+Bullying and harassment in the workplace can come from co-workers just as much as it can come from your boss.

-threatening phone calls or texts or threatening you with workplace equipment like knives or drills
+threatening phone calls or texts, including threatening you with workplace equipment like knives or drills

 If the bullying caused you mental harm and you had to take time off, or seek help regarding your health, you may be able to claim worker’s compensation.
 If you feel like this has happened to you, tell your employer as soon as possible and make sure they tell their insurer.